briggsact/alx-pre_course/0x01-git/README.md

-# This is a project on how to setup your git and github account
+# updated README file This is a project on how to setup your git and github account
 ### This include creating a file directory on your computer named *alx_pre_course* and then moving it to github respository named *alx_pre_course.git*